Jayden Stockley: AFC Bournemouth

-Born in Poole, Dorset, Stockley started his career as a youth player at AFC Bournemouth.
+Jayden Connor Stockley was born on 15 September 1993 in Poole, Dorset.
+He attended Lytchett Minster School.
+He started his career as a youth player at AFC Bournemouth, entering the Centre of Excellence aged seven.
+He enjoyed being at the club, though came close to joining Portsmouth when Bournemouth entered administration in 2008.
 At the age of 16 years, manager Eddie Howe called him up to be a substitute for their match at home to Burton Albion on 26 September 2009, due to an injury crisis within the Bournemouth squad, and the block on Bournemouth's transfer activity as they owed money to HM Revenue and Customs.
 Howe needed permission from his school, as he had to miss exam preparation.
 Howe said; "I had to phone Jayden's school to get permission to let him play against Burton and I shall call them again to see if they'll let me have him on Tuesday".

-He made his debut for Bournemouth on 6 October away against Northampton Town in their 2–1 defeat in the Football League Trophy.
+He made his debut for Bournemouth on 6 October away against Northampton Town in their 2–1 defeat in the Football League Trophy; Danny Ings also debuted in the game.
 Stockley was the second youngest player to ever take to the field for Bournemouth.
 Responding to his age, he said; "At the end of the day, you have to get on with your job—it doesn't matter how old you are.
 There are no excuses.
 If Eddie thinks I am ready to come in now then I'm ready."
 Stockley made his debut in the Football League in Bournemouth's subsequent League Two game against Chesterfield on 10 October, replacing Ryan Garry as a substitute in the 89th minute.
 He signed a five-year contract with Bournemouth in November 2009.
-He joined Dorchester Town on loan for a month on 7 January 2011.
+He joined Conference South side Dorchester Town on loan for one month on 7 January 2011 and scored two goals on his debut the following day in a 3–2 defeat at Ebbsfleet United.
+He made a further six appearances for Ashley Vickers's Magpies, without adding to his goal tally.

-On 4 November 2011, it was announced Stockley had joined League Two club Accrington Stanley on an initial one-month loan deal.
-He returned to Bournemouth on 9 January, having made 10 appearances, scoring three goals.
-The following November, he joined Conference National side Woking on loan until January 2013.
-His loan was extended and carried on until the end of the season.

-The next season, he was loaned to League One side Leyton Orient for a month.
-After making five appearances in all competitions for Orient, he had his loan extended on 8 October 2013 until 4 January 2014.
-He was recalled by Bournemouth on 28 November.
-He spent the second half of the 2013–14 season on loan at Torquay United.